beaubranton4/ncaa_d1_baseball_stats/README.md

 Either on your local machine or your VM, navigate to the parent directory of this project:
     set -o allexport && source .env && set +o allexport terraform -chdir=terraform init

+Future Enhancements:

+- Provide detailed documentation of all tables with fields, types and descriptions of each
+- I had also written 80% of a script to scrape data from college rosters.
+I hope to upload this as seed data to enable filtering in the dashboard by hometown, grade and other player attributes